Sally Beauty (NYSE:SBH) Releases Earnings Results, Beats Expectations By $0.03 EPS

-Sally Beauty (NYSE:SBH) posted its quarterly earnings results on Wednesday.
-The specialty retailer reported $0.50 EPS for the quarter, topping analysts’ consensus estimates of $0.47 by $0.03, MarketWatch Earnings reports.
-Sally Beauty had a net margin of 3.22% and a negative return on equity of 535.36%.
-The company had revenue of $936.02 million for the quarter, compared to analysts’ expectations of $967.74 million.
-During the same quarter in the previous year, the firm posted $0.47 EPS.
-Sally Beauty’s revenue was down 4.5% on a year-over-year basis.
+Sally Beauty (NYSE:SBH) released its earnings results on Wednesday.
+The specialty retailer reported $0.50 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.47 by $0.03, MarketWatch Earnings reports.
+The company had revenue of $936.02 million during the quarter, compared to analyst estimates of $967.74 million.
+Sally Beauty had a negative return on equity of 535.36% and a net margin of 3.22%.
+The company’s revenue for the quarter was down 4.5% on a year-over-year basis.
+During the same quarter in the prior year, the company earned $0.47 earnings per share.

 About Sally Beauty